christophevg/christophe.vg/makes/_posts/2022-09-04-Wooden-Globe.markdown

 {% include thumbs show="step-11,step-12,step-13" %}

-I learned a big big lesson trying to lasercut these 8 decorations: engraving fine-line vector-graphics requires the settings to go _too_ fast for the acuracy of my cutter, resulting in soo many failed engravings 🤦‍♂️
+I learned a big big lesson trying to lasercut these 8 decorations: engraving fine-line vector-graphics requires the settings to go _too_ fast for the accuracy of my cutter, resulting in soo many failed engravings 🤦‍♂️

 {% include thumbs show="step-14" %}